phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

                 estimate: false

-Given that this global comparison setting is not overridden within any of the ``comparison`` settings, this tells us that we are fixing the mutation rate to 1.0 for all three pairs of gecko populations.
+Given that this global comparison setting is not overridden within any of the ``comparison`` settings, this tells us we are fixing the mutation rate to 1.0 for all three pairs of gecko populations.
 As a result, our time units are expected substitutions per site.

-Let's assume that, based on prior information, we are quite confident that these geckos have experienced fewer than 1 substitution per every 10 characters since the populations diverged.
+Let's assume that, based on prior information, we are quite confident these geckos have experienced fewer than 1 substitution per every 10 characters since the populations diverged.
 Let's change the prior to a gamma distribution with a shape of 2.0 and a scale of 0.005.
 Change::